 10. Prepare for Construction

-Remember that to get your bathroom ready for construction you’ll need to remove everything from drawers, countertops, shelves, racks and hooks.
+The last of the 10 Steps to Remodel a Bathroom, involves getting your bathroom ready for construction.
+You’ll need to remove everything from drawers, countertops, shelves, racks and hooks.
 Remove all artwork from the walls.
 Remove anything that might conceivably get damaged.

 Now it’s time to think about where you’re going to store it.
 I remember during my own bathroom remodel, I threw all the contents of my vanity in a box and put it in the back of the storage unit, behind and under several boxes.